subhk/FeastKit.jl/docs/README.md

 # FEAST.jl Documentation

-This directory contains the complete documentation for FEAST.jl, designed to be deployed as a modern, interactive web documentation site.
+This directory contains the complete documentation for FEAST.jl.
+It is configured to be served directly from the repository via GitHub Pages using the `docs/` folder on the `main` branch (no separate gh-pages branch).

 ## 📚 Documentation Structure